-{\bf Theorem A.} {\it The Riemann hypothesis is true if and only if the function $f(t)\equiv 1$, $t\in(0,1)$, can be approximated in $L_2$ by a sequence in the class $B$.}
+{\bf Theorem A.} {\it The Riemann hypothesis is true if and only if the function $f(t)\equiv 1$, $t\in(0,1]$, can be approximated in $L_2$ by a sequence in the class $\frak{B}$.}

-{\bf Theorem B.} {\it The Riemann zeta function has no zeros in the half--plane $\rm{Re}\, s > 1/p$ for $p\in(1,2)$ if and only if the function $f(t)\equiv 1$, $t\in(0,1)$, can be approximated in $L_p$ by a sequence in the class $B$.}
+{\bf Theorem B.} {\it The Riemann zeta function has no zeros in the half--plane $\rm{Re}\, s > 1/p$ for $p\in(1,2]$ if and only if the function $f(t)\equiv 1$, $t\in(0,1]$, can be approximated in $L_p$ by a sequence in the class $\frak{B}$.}

 Theorem A was first proved in the thesis \cite{Ny} of Bertil Nyman (1950).
 Recall also that Beurling was his advisor.
-The paper \cite{Beu} first (1955) represented and generalized his result.
-Later on, the Nyman--Beurling criterion was reproved and generalized in many different ways, as well as, the approach was applied for the research of the problem on the distribution of zeros of the Riemann zeta function, see e.g. \cite{Baez1}--\cite{Ber}, \cite{Bur}--\cite{Ch}, \cite{H}, \cite{LR}--\cite{Nik}, \cite{Ro}, \cite{Va1}--\cite{Ya2}.
+The paper \cite{Beu} first (1955) represented and generalized this result as Theorem B. Later on, the Nyman--Beurling criterion was reproved and generalized in many different ways, as well as, the approach was applied for the research of the problem on the distribution of zeros of the Riemann zeta function, see e.g. \cite{Baez1}--\cite{Ber}, \cite{Bur}--\cite{Ch}, \cite{H}, \cite{LR}--\cite{Nik}, \cite{Ro} and \cite{Ya2}.
 It is impossible to list here hundreds of other papers devoted immediately or indirectly to the Riemann hypothesis.